THINGS YOU WILL NEED IN ADVANCE

 We will provide some food that he is used to.
 Many dogs cannot change diets quickly without some stomach upset.
 If you wish to change brands of food, do it gradually over several days by mixing a tiny amount in at first, slowly increasing the new food.
 We strongly discourage any food that contains corn.
 Dog food companies use it because it is a cheap way for them to show a high analysis of protein in their foods.
 Even though it looks great in a chemical analysis, the dog does not utilize it and it can cause allergies and skin problems.
 That applies to a large extent to most other grains although barley and rice don't seem to be a problem.

 The better foods don’t cost much more than cheaper ones, plus your dog is likely to eat less because they are receiving the diet they need.
 An added benefit is that their stools will usually be smaller because they aren’t passing undigested grain.
-We are currently feeding our dogs Victor Grain-Free Yukon (Salmon & Sweet Potato) formula.
-It is formulated for all life stages so it's good for puppies as well as adults and we've been having good luck with it.
+We were feeding our dogs Merrick's Grain-Free Salmon & Sweet Potato formula but we have recently switched to Victor Yukon River Salmon and Sweed Potato.
+The dogs prefer it and it is formulated for all life stages so it's good for puppies as well as adults and we've been having good luck with it.
 There are several very good grain-free foods but we like Victor because they have their own processing plant and don't use a contract processer.
 Many brands use a contract processer and we aren't as confident with that because of the possibility of cross-contamination.
 Be aware that most companies also make foods that contain grains so watch what you’re getting.

 A young puppy should be fed two or three times daily.
 We generally give a puppy all he can eat.
 Also, try to feed your puppy a few hours before bedtime so he can have time to relieve himself.
 We feed our older dogs twice a day.